csdms/bmi-cxx/README.md

 where `<path-to-installation>` is the base directory in which to install the bindings (`/usr/local` is the default).
+When using a conda environment, use the `$CONDA_PREFIX` environment variable.

 The installation will look like: